-Specify whether or not the port is integrated in the Spanning Tree.
+Specify whether the port is integrated in the spanning tree or not.

-If you disable the "Spanning Tree" option for a port, this may cause the formation of loops.
+If you disable the "Spanning Tree Status" option for a port, this may cause the formation of loops.
 The topology must be kept in mind.

 Enter the priority of the port.
 The priority is only evaluated when the path costs are the same.

 The value must be divisible by 16.
 If the value that cannot be divided by 16, the value is automatically adapted.